A 2018 Point-and-Click game for Windows created by Wainstrop Enterprises artist collective.

 - Air-Vent Passageway: The player escapes into one of these in the introductory cutscene.

-- Anachronism Stew: Takes place in the 1920s; yet includes skateboards, snowboards, and floating cyborg chimpanzees.
+- Anachronism Stew: The game takes place in the 1920s, yet includes skateboards, snowboards, and floating cyborg chimpanzees.

 - Checkpoint Starvation: There are no save points at all, and every death sends the player back to the opening cutscene.
 Possibly Played for Laughs.

 - Cool Airship: The setting, true to the game's name.
 The coolness factor comes from the blimp's confusing structure – it has huge rooms inside of the blimp's balloon, and some of them come off as their own pocket dimensions.

 - Distant Finale: The post-credits scene takes place in 1940, compared to the main-game's 1920's setting.